laurenchen0631/English-Learning/category/common_phrase.md

 	- Global Offensive may be on par with the National Football League’s viewership today.
 - (right) on cue 不出所料 == as if planned to happen exactly at that moment
 	- We were just about to say "I do" when, right on cue, my little cousin started crying.
+- in record numbers 多於以往 == in amounts or quantities greater than ever before
+	- New houses are being built in record numbers.
 - in step with 與..一致 == in agreement with someone or something
 	- She is very much in step with the times.
 	- Gasoline prices rose in step with oil prices.